Seatis/my-teaching-materials/workshop/hardware/data-structures-dyn-memory/SKILL-IO.md

 ## Output skills
 - understanding the data structures in C language
 - understanding how to define custom data types in C language
+- knowledge of dynamic memory allocation in C language